sterlingwes/mullet-users/api.md

 - Checks whether currentSession is set on request (from serverBoot sessionState)
 - If set, tries to find user by [id] and token [key]
 - If found, authorized.
 If not, unauthorized.

-TODO: expire tokens separately from cookies?

-****

-returns a promise